Two students standing by a map.

 Cameroon

-In the Spring of 2024, the Middlebury School in Cameroon offered its first CT course entitled The Roles and Experiences of Women in Transforming Conflict in Post-Colonial Cameroon.
+In Fall 2024 and Spring 2025, the Middlebury School in Cameroon once again offered the CT Course The Roles and Experiences of Women in Transforming Conflict in Post-Colonial Cameroon.
 This course explored the role of Cameroonian women as changemakers.
-Using the case study of internally displaced women from the ongoing conflict in the Northwest and Southwest regions of Cameroon, students identified and analyzed transformative approaches to political conflicts and then learned from women changemakers and their community-based efforts to transform those conflicts.
+Using the case study of internally displaced women from the ongoing conflict in the Northwest and Southwest regions of Cameroon, students identified and analyzed transformative approaches to political conflicts and learned from women changemakers and their community-based efforts to transform those conflicts.
 Conflict was discussed across numerous themes including environment, education, food and water, the economy, displacement, and public health.
 Through academic writings on CT and field-based experiences with local and international NGOs, students observed, learned, and described how women negotiate freedom, re-integration, stability and reemergence for themselves, their families, and their communities in periods of conflict.

 In the Fall of 2024, students at the School in Cameroon participated in a class entitled “Intercultural Theories and Practice” where they learned theories of intercultural communication (ICC), practiced through group excursions, and reflected on their experiences.
 One ICC theory crucial to the course was the cultural adjustment W curve, which can help students frame shifting cultural understandings and interactions with their host community.
 Through lectures, class discussions, written reflective papers, and community experiences, students became more aware of the inter and intrapersonal conflicts that arise in new cultural environments.
 They then developed strategies for negotiating respectful and meaningful cultural integration, which included identifying conflicts, looking to peers for support, drawing context from ethnographic interviews, and practicing deep observation.
 As a result of the course, students gained confidence during their time abroad, understanding of their host culture, the ability to further their immersion, and the tools to transform intercultural conflicts into personal growth and deeper relationships.